 These are all considerations Tenkara USA takes when developing lines specifically for tenkara fly-fishing.

-The length used is determined by the angler and sometimes dictated by the water one is fishing.
-There are no exact formulas here, but typically we recommend starting with a line length similar to the length of the rod plus 4 feet of tippet.
+The line length used to catch fish in tenkara fly-fishing is determined by the tenkara angler and sometimes dictated by the water one is fishing.
+There are no exact formulas here, but typically we recommend starting with a line length similar to the rod length plus 4 feet of tippet.
 With more experience, and when a larger or more open body of water calls for it, gradually experiment with longer lines.

 Do tenkara lines float, or are they sinking lines?

 Tenkara lines should have a fairly neutral buoyancy or be slowly sinking lines.

 As it’s probably becoming clear by now, tenkara fishing is different from western fly-fishing.
 We can easily control where the fly will be fished by changing the angle of the rod tip upward or downward.
 Thus, if we want to fish a fly on or near the surface we just need to keep the rod angled upward and the visible line off the water.
 Then, when we wish to sink the fly deeper (sometimes on a second pass in the same pool), we can simply lower the rod tip and allow more line to go down following the sinking fly.

 If you come from a western fly-fishing background you may be used to floating lines.
 And while there may be lines marketed for tenkara that are also floating lines, we have stayed away from them and do not recommend them.
 The main reason is the versatility of a sinking line that allows you to fish with a fly on the surface or deeper without needing to change lines.